tlevine/www.thomaslevine.com/content/!/cool-things-happen-when-you-have-lots-of-spreadsheets/index.md

 ---
-title: Cool things happen when you look at lots of spreadsheets at once
+title: Cool things when you look at lots of spreadsheets at once
 created_at: 2014-02-24
 kind: article
 tags: ['open-data']